MAMDANI’S ILL-ADVISED PLAN FOR NYC’S HOMELESS

 Most everyone was glued to their television sets for days while events played out – Lyndon Johnson sworn in as the 36th President of the US on Airforce 1, Jackie Kennedy standing beside him still in shock and wearing the blood and brain-stained pink suit she had been wearing in the limo (which, she had refused to remove, declaring “I want them to see what they have done”), Lee Harvey Oswald arrested, Oswald shot live on national tv while under police escort (How in the world did Jack Ruby get access to that corridor, anyway?), JKF’s funeral procession, the “riderless” horse, young John Jr’s salute.
 The assassinations of Martin Luther King and Robert F. Kennedy followed soon after.
 It was a time of chaos and uncertainty, the end of innocence.

 JFK had won the Presidency by the narrowest of margins over Vice President Richard Nixon.
 He had received 49.7% of the popular vote to Nixon’s 49.5% and won several states by the slimmest of margins.
 In that relatively primitive era of communications the end result was not known until the next morning.
 In the wee hours, the networks “called” CA for JFK which finally made him the winner.
 (Ironically, Nixon ended up winning CA after all the absentee ballots were counted.)
-Many people, including a 15 year-old girl in Berwick, Pa., caught up in the drama, stayed up all night to await the results.
+Many people, including a 15-year-old girl in Berwick, Pa., caught up in the drama, stayed up all night to await the results.

 JFK was young, handsome, bright, vibrant, dynamic, scion of a famous and wealthy family, and a war hero.
 He and his beautiful, glamorous wife, Jackie, seemed like American royalty to many Americans.
 He gave us hope and optimism.
-In the eyes of his supporters he was the one to transform America.
+In the eyes of his supporters, he was the one who would transform America.
 During his inaugural address he uttered the famous line that symbolized the great hope that he would lead us to “A New Frontier,” as his campaign had promised (“Ask not what your country can do for you; ask what you can do for your country.”).
 Unfortunately, today, many people espouse the opposite philosophy.

 JFK got off to a rocky start with the Bay of Pigs fiasco.
-But, he seemed to make up for it when he faced down the Russians and Premier Nikita Khrushchev in the Cuban Missile Crisis.
-Most of us did not realize how close we had come to nuclear war, but in the end Kennedy won that round and showed he was learning on the job.
+But he seemed to make up for it when he faced down the Russians and Premier Nikita Khrushchev in the Cuban Missile Crisis.
+Most of us did not realize how close we had come to nuclear war, but in the end, Kennedy won that round and showed he was learning on the job.
 His administration was dubbed “Camelot” after the description of the mythical King Arthur’s court.

 Unfortunately, Kennedy made a lot of powerful enemies.
 Many Republicans thought he had “stolen” the election (shades of 2020).
 Indeed, there had been whispers about voting irregularities, notably in Chicago, which had long been notorious for that sort of thing and where for many years it was said, only partly facetiously, that even dead people voted.
 However, in the end nothing came of that – no media exposes, no court challenges.
 Yes, times have certainly changed.